 - If you are an international or European student, there may be visa or other regulations which affect your employment.
 Find out more visa regulations.

 Where can I find jobs?

-Our Careers and Employability Service is one place to start looking for part-time and vacation jobs, internships, volunteer opportunities and more.
+Our Careers Service is one place to start looking for part-time and vacation jobs, internships, volunteer opportunities and more.

-Get more information on through our Careers and Employability service.
+Get more information on part-time, seasonal and vacation employment through our Careers Service.

 If you're a full-time student, you're not usually eligible to claim benefits.
 However some benefits are currently unaffected by studying; these include Child Tax Credits, Working Tax Credits, Child Benefit, Disability Living Allowance (DLA) or Personal Independence Payments (PIP) as DLA is now known.
-The UK benefits is currently changing and many of these benefits are currently being replaced by Universal Credit.
+The UK benefit system has changed, and some of these benefits have now been replaced by Universal Credit.

 Find out more